The 17 Best Things to do in Denali National Park

 These days, with the growing popularity of TV shows like Alone and Life Below Zero, most people have witnessed some level of survivalism in the arctic.
 While many of us would love to get a taste of what it’s like to live off the land in Alaska, in most cases we don’t want to spend the weeks, months, and years it would take to seek out and learn the skills.
 Let alone the take time required to fly up to Alaska and actually put those skills into action.

-The tour starts as an off-trail hike.
-As you meander through the thick peat moss boreal forest, your guide will teach you all about the plants, animals and terrain that surround you.
-When your guide gets to a suitable spot, they stop the group and survival workshop portion of the tour begins.
-Your guide will teach you authentic Alaskan survival skills, and tell you survival stories from the area.
+Your guide will teach you authentic Alaskan survival skills and tell you survival stories from the area.
 The skills you learn will be those used by the indigenous Athabaskan peoples to survive and thrive in Denali’s harsh conditions.
-You’ll learn how to build shelters, pick safe locations, identify and forage edible plants and berries, and much more.
+You’ll learn how to build shelters, pick safe locations, make fire, identify and forage edible plants and berries, and much more.

 Explaining the importance of avens on a survival tour in Denali